mikebrew/mikebrew.github.io/code-git.md

 - Set up your user name and email address so that your commits are recorded properly.

 ####Set global name of user
-`git config --global user.name "My Name"`
+`git config --global user.name "Your Name"`
 `git config --global user.email "user@email.com"`

 Initialize, Stage and Commit